Trinity College, Toronto: On Hoskin Avenue

 When Trinity College moved to its present site on Hoskin Avenue in 1925, there was no space for student residences.
 Not only had the financial pressure of the War delayed construction of the building, it also necessitated a significant scaling back of the design.
 While the college originally planned for a campus with two quadrangles, a chapel, and a convocation hall, finances only permitted the construction of the south wing by 1925.
-The building had no residence space, and so the college rented separate buildings on St. George Street for the male and female students.
-An increasingly large proportion of students chose not to stay on College residence, and the student culture began slowly to be influenced by the larger University.
+The building had no residence space, and so the university rented separate buildings on St. George Street for the male and female students.
+An increasingly large proportion of students chose not to stay on College residence, and the student culture began slowly to be influenced by the larger University of Toronto.

 To counteract the perceived diluting influence of the University of Toronto on Trinity culture, concerned students insisted on wearing College gowns and blazers around campus to classes.
 In 1949, some students proposed a ban on freshmen joining fraternities, but this was defeated on grounds of impeding on individualism.
-Trinity engaged in rivalries with nearby Colleges, starting with a series of violent raids from University College in the 1920s.
+Trinity engaged in rivalries with nearby colleges, starting with a series of violent raids from University College in the 1920s.
 Across the 1950s, Trinity entered into a fierce, yet good-natured rivalry with its immediate neighbour (and competing Anglican divinity school) Wycliffe College.
 This rivalry included reciprocal raids between the colleges, thefts of college artifacts, and one instance in November 1953 when Wycliffe students filled up Trinity's entryway with bricks from the under-construction chapel.